boomneme/Airline-performance/README.md

-# Profiling Aircraft On Time Preformance for climate-friendly planning.
+# Profiling Aircraft On Time Performance for climate-friendly planning.
 # by Obum Onwudiwe